PrathamOP20/Conference-Registration-Management-System/README.md

 The code directory contains all the source files necessary for the functionality and aesthetics of the conference registration management system.
 Within the image subdirectory, various icons (e.g., expand.png, export.png) are stored, which are used throughout the user interface to enhance visual comprehension and interaction.
 The webpage subdirectory houses the core web files:

 - template.html: This is the main HTML file used for creating and exporting registration forms.
 It provides the structure and elements that organizers can customize and deploy.
-- example.html: This file is an example of a registration form generated using template.html, showcasing a practical implementation.
 - script.js and styles.css: These files contain the JavaScript functionality and CSS styles respectively, ensuring dynamic interactions and a consistent, responsive design across the platform.

 ## Getting Started